Nate Lowe Player Props: Rangers vs. Yankees

 Nate Lowe At The Plate

-- He has homered in three games this year (12.5%), leaving the park in 2.8% of his chances at the plate.
+- He has hit a long ball in three games this year (12.0%), leaving the park in 2.7% of his chances at the plate.

+- In 52.0% of his games this season, Lowe has had at least one RBI.
+He's picked up more than one in 12.0% and driven in three or more of his team's runs in one contest.

-- In 11 of 24 games this season, he has scored, and five of those games included multiple runs.
+- In 44.0% of his games this season, he has scored at least once.
+And he's had five games with multiple runs (20.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.